 Drug oﬀenses are classiﬁed into severity level 1 through 5 and non-drug oﬀenses are divided into severity levels 1 through 10.
 In terms of a defendant's past criminal history, level A is classiﬁed as the most serious for defendants with three or more convictions for crimes committed against other people.
 Level one, however, is the least serious designation for a defendant who either has no criminal record or one misdemeanor conviction.

-Whether you have been charged with committing a felony or misdemeanor, our attorneys are prepared to fight for you.
+Whether you have been charged with committing a felony or misdemeanor, our criminal defense attorneys are prepared to fight for you.
 We have over 45 years of combined legal experience and have spent the majority of that time focusing on defending criminal cases.
 Attorneys Randell K. Wood and J. Lindsey Ikram understand how to collect relevant evidence and build a strong case that will help you stand against your charges.
 Our goal is to get your penalty reduced, or your charges dropped entirely so that you work on rebuilding your life.